Fiberglass Pools vs. Vinyl Liner Pools vs. Concrete Pools: An Honest Comparison

 "What would help a great deal is to find some kind of unbiased information that explains each pool in detail and then backs off - letting me (or the customer) make the final decision."

-Well, Michael, this article is my effort to provide an objective source of information about the three types of inground swimming pools.
+This article is my effort to provide an objective source of information about the three types of inground swimming pools.
 The approach is simple.
-I list the advantages and disadvantages of fiberglass inground pools, vinyl liner pools, and concrete pools...then "back off" so you can form your own opinion.
+I list the advantages and disadvantages of fiberglass inground pools, vinyl liner pools, and concrete pools...then back off so you can form your own opinion.

 Fiberglass Pools Pros and Cons